efekhari27/thesis/README.md

 :newspaper: E. Fekhari, B. Iooss, J. Muré, L. Pronzato and M.J.
 Rendas (2023).
 "Model predictivity assessment: incremental test-set selection and accuracy evaluation".
 In: *Studies in Theoretical and Applied Statistics*, pages 315-347.
 Springer.

-:newspaper: E. Fekhari, V. Chabridon, J. Muré and B. Iooss (2023).
+:newspaper: E. Fekhari, V. Chabridon, J. Muré and B. Iooss (2024).
 "Given-data probabilistic fatigue assessment for offshore wind turbines using Bayesian quadrature".
-In: *Data-Centric Engineering*, to appear.
+In: *Data-Centric Engineering*, In press.

-:newspaper: :mega: E. Fekhari, V. Chabridon, J. Muré and B. Iooss (2023).
-"Bernstein adaptive nonparametric conditional sampling: a new method for rare event probability estimation".
-In: *Proceedings of the 13th International Conference on Applications of Statistics and Probability in Civil Engineering (ICASP 14)*, Dublin, Ireland.
+:newspaper: E. Vanem, E. Fekhari, N. Dimitrov, M. Kelly, A. Cousin and M. Guiton (2024).
+"A joint probability distribution model for multivariate wind and wave conditions".
+In: \textit{Journal of Offshore Mechanics and Arctic Engineering}, In press.

 :newspaper: :mega: E. Fekhari, B. Iooss, V. Chabridon and J. Muré (2022).
 "Efficient techniques for fast uncertainty propagation in an offshore wind turbine multi-physics simulation tool".
 In: *Proceedings of the 5th International Conference on Renewable Energies Offshore (RENEW 2022)*, Lisbon, Portugal.

-:newspaper: E. Vanem, E. Fekhari, N. Dimitrov, M. Kelly, A. Cousin and M. Guiton (2023).
-"A joint probability distribution model for multivariate wind and wave conditions".
-In: *Proceedings of the ASME 2023 42th International Conference on Ocean, Offshore and Arctic Engineering (OMAE 2023)*, Melbourne, Australia.
+:newspaper: :mega: E. Fekhari, V. Chabridon, J. Muré and B. Iooss (2023).
+"Bernstein adaptive nonparametric conditional sampling: a new method for rare event probability estimation".
+In: *Proceedings of the 13th International Conference on Applications of Statistics and Probability in Civil Engineering (ICASP 14)*, Dublin, Ireland.

 :newspaper: A. Lovera, E. Fekhari, B. Jézéquel, M. Dupoiron, M. Guiton and E. Ardillon (2023).
 "Quantifying and clustering the wake-induced perturbations within a wind farm for load analysis".
 In: *Journal of Physics: Conference Series (WAKE 2023)*, Visby, Sweden.